meenakshi-r12/Blended-Labs-2025-26-Even/Ex. 2 Build your VPC and Launch a Web Server/README.md

 ## Workflow (Student Explanation)

+### Step-1:
-### Step-1:I started the lab and logged into the Amazon Web Services Management Console in the N. Virginia (us-east-1) region.
+I started the lab and logged into the Amazon Web Services Management Console in the N. Virginia (us-east-1) region.

+### Step-2:
-### Step-2:I created a custom VPC using Amazon VPC, configured public and private subnets, and enabled an Internet Gateway and NAT Gateway to manage internet connectivity.
+I created a custom VPC using Amazon VPC, configured public and private subnets, and enabled an Internet Gateway and NAT Gateway to manage internet connectivity.

+### Step-3:
-### Step-3:I added additional public and private subnets in a second Availability Zone and updated the route tables to ensure proper routing for both internet-facing and private traffic.
+I added additional public and private subnets in a second Availability Zone and updated the route tables to ensure proper routing for both internet-facing and private traffic.

+### Step-4:
-### Step-4:I created a Security Group named Web Security Group and configured it to allow HTTP (port 80) access from anywhere to enable web traffic.
+I created a Security Group named Web Security Group and configured it to allow HTTP (port 80) access from anywhere to enable web traffic.

+### Step-5:
-### Step-4:I launched an EC2 instance using Amazon EC2 in the public subnet, enabled auto-assign public IP, attached the security group, and selected the required key pair.
+I launched an EC2 instance using Amazon EC2 in the public subnet, enabled auto-assign public IP, attached the security group, and selected the required key pair.

+### Step-6:
-### Step-5:I configured a user data script to automatically install Apache and deploy a web application, then verified the web server by accessing the instance’s public DNS in a browser.
+I configured a user data script to automatically install Apache and deploy a web application, then verified the web server by accessing the instance’s public DNS in a browser.